Amazon Prime Day deals on now in UK: Cheapest ever Echo Show 5 at £45

 The Echo Dot is Amazon's smallest and most affordable smart speaker, making it a great option for adding Alexa voice control to any -- or every -- room in your house.

-The Echo Show 5 is Amazon's smallest smart display, that uses voice assistant Alexa to let you play videos, manage your calendar, show weather reports and so on.
+The Echo Show 5 is Amazon's smallest smart display, which uses its voice assistant, Alexa to let you play videos, manage your calendar, show weather reports and so on.
 At only £45, it's the lowest price we've ever seen.

-With an 8-inch display, the Echo show 8 provides identical functionality as its smaller sibling, but with a larger screen for more immersive video.
+With an 8-inch display, the Echo show 8 provides functionality identical to its smaller sibling's, but with a larger screen for more immersive video.
 Like the Echo Show 5, this discount is the biggest saving we've seen on this product.

 The Blink Mini is one of the most affordable ways to add extra home security to your property.
 With a full HD resolution, night vision, microphones and motion detection, it provides a live feed to your phone to give you peace of mind when you're away from home.